TEAS – Trent University

 - Visual Arts (190)

 First teaching subject: 5 full-year university course equivalents are required (10 one-semester courses).

-Second teaching subject: 3 full-year university course equivalents are required (6 one-semester courses), with the exception of French as a Second Language, where 4 full-year university course equivalents are required (8 one-semester courses).
+Second teaching subject: 3 full-year university course equivalents are required (6 one-semester courses), with the exception of French as a Second Language, for which 4 full-year university course equivalents are required (8 one-semester courses).

 As part of the Profile of Experience, you must provide the course code and title for the courses you would like to be used toward your teaching subjects.
 If you are concerned about the eligibility of particular courses toward teaching subject requirements prior to applying, contact Education Admissions.
 Course descriptions may be required.